DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       who: ["dfe"],
       what: "uses this for record matching and statistical analysis, for example looking at application rates of over 35 year olds (something the minister has historically been interested in)"
     }],
-    what: ["Appears in provider-facing interface and retrievable via API"],
+    what: ["Retrievable via API"],
     accuracy: ["Providers ask for proof of identification"],
+    notes: [
-    notes: ["We need to collect year, but do we need to show it to providers?
-And if so, at what point?"]
+      "We need to collect year, but do we need to show it to providers?
+And if so, at what point?
+(We currenty don’t show date of birth in the provider interface)."
+    ]
   }
 }) }}